awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

     'ServerSideEncryption' => 'AES256',
 ]);
 ```

+For more information, see the following topics:
 + [AWS SDK for PHP for Amazon S3 Aws\\S3\\S3Client Class](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.S3.S3Client.html)
 + [AWS SDK for PHP Documentation](http://aws.amazon.com/documentation/sdk-for-php/)

 ------
 #### [ Ruby ]

-When using the AWS SDK for Ruby to upload an object, you can specify that the object be stored encrypted at rest with server\-side encryption \(SSE\)\.
+When using the AWS SDK for Ruby to upload an object, you can specify that the object be stored encrypted at rest with SSE\-S3\.
 When you read the object back, it is automatically decrypted\.

-The following AWS SDK for Ruby – Version 3 example demonstrates how to specify that a file uploaded to Amazon S3 be encrypted at rest\.
+The following AWS SDK for Ruby Version 3 example demonstrates how to specify that a file uploaded to Amazon S3 be encrypted at rest\.

 ```
 require "aws-sdk-s3"